-- The Impact of Kreiner v.
-Fischer on Michigan Auto Accident and Personal Injury Law
+- The Effects of McCormick v.
+Carrier on Michigan Auto Law Requirements

 - Law Firm: Michigan Auto Law - Farmington Hills Office

-Steve Gursten is one of the nation’s top experts in serious car and truck accident injury cases and automobile insurance no-fault litigation.
+Steven M. Gursten is recognized as one of the nation’s top experts in serious car and truck accident injury cases and automobile insurance no-fault litigation.
 Steve has received the largest jury verdict for an automobile accident case in Michigan in four of the past seven years, and the largest Michigan car accident settlement in 2009.

 Michigan Auto Law is the leading largest law firm exclusively handling car accident, truck accident and motorcycle accident cases throughout Michigan for more than 50 years.
 Our auto accident attorneys have received the largest reported jury verdict for an automobile accident case in Michigan in seven of the past 10 years, including 2009, according to published year-end verdicts and settlements reports.